dhirajpatra/wallet_by_laravel/README.md

-## Create small model of a physical money wallet using Laravel Framework
+## Create small model of a physical money wallet using Laravel Framework [not yet completed]

 * User should register and login to the system: you need to implement user registration and login flow.